d1p/savesync/docs/TECHNICAL.md

 # SaveSync-Bridge Technical Documentation

-This document describes the current implementation in the repository as of v0.5.0, with emphasis on the smart-sync pipeline, cloud storage format, background workers, confidence scoring, per-file diffing, backup versioning, and restore-time path conversion.
+This document describes the current implementation in the repository as of v0.6.0, with emphasis on the smart machine-ID sync optimization, smart-sync pipeline, cloud storage format, background workers, confidence scoring, per-file diffing, backup versioning, and restore-time path conversion.

 ## Architecture Overview